OOF2510/simp-bot/README.md

 # Commands
 s!aliases- Lists aliases for specified command

-s!avatar - gets your or another user's avatar
+s!avatar - Gets your or another user's avatar

+s!betrayal - Starts a game of Betrayal Together

 s!bugreport - Sends a bug report to the simp bot team

+s!chess - Starts a game of Chess Together

 s!email - Sends an email